Reducing your exposure to lead in tap water

 Run cold water from your faucets

-Flushing your plumbing is an effective way to get rid of the water that has been sitting in your pipes for six hours or more, such as first thing in the morning, after work or upon returning from vacation.
-Whether or not lead is an issue in your home, flushing your pipes after the water has been standing for several hours is a good practice to improve the water quality in general.
+• Flushing your plumbing is an effective way to get rid of the water that has been sitting in your pipes for several hours with use, such as first thing in the morning, after work or upon returning from vacation.
+Whether or not lead is an issue in your home, running the cold water taps used for drinking and cooking after the water has been standing for several hours is a good practice to improve the water quality in general.

 Never use water from the hot water tap for cooking or mixing baby formula